Ali-El-Mikdadi/GeoHub/README.md

 To set up GeoHub locally using XAMPP, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/GeoHub.git`
+1. Clone the repository: `git clone https://github.com/Fronexe/GeoHub.git`
 2. Move the project folder to XAMPP's `htdocs` directory.
 3. Start XAMPP and ensure Apache and MySQL are running.
 4. Create a new database in phpMyAdmin.
-5. Configure the database by updating the `config.php` file with your database credentials.
-6. Navigate to `http://localhost/GeoHub` in your browser.
+5. Navigate to `http://localhost/GeoHub` in your browser.

 ## Dependencies